Puzzlepart/prosjektportalen365/SharePointFramework/README.md

 | ---------------------- | ------------------------------------ |
 | `pp-program-web-parts` | 8a9a0f4a-2e2f-4f13-aceb-867f82bd77eb |

-Web parts for `program` level of the portal.
+Web parts for project level of the portal.

 Build by `npm` script `package`.